selectel/terraform-examples/modules/mks/cluster/README.md

   * `cluster_name` - The name of the cluster (Default: "cluster-1").

-  * `project_id` - An associated Selectel VPC project.
+  * `project_id` - An associated Selectel Cloud project.

-  * `region` - A Selectel VPC region of where the cluster is located.
+  * `region` - A Selectel Cloud region of where the cluster is located.

   * `kube_version` - The current Kubernetes version of the cluster.